Defend free speech and individual liberty online.

 Egypt is the latest country to outline consumer privacy laws

-If you're tired of censorship, cancel culture, and the erosion of privacy and civil liberties subscribe to Reclaim The Net.
+If you’re tired of censorship and surveillance, subscribe to Reclaim The Net.

 Egypt has finally launched its own set of data regulation laws.
 In a digital era where privacy violations and data abuse is rampant, every nation needs a stringent set of data protection laws to ensure their citizens' safety and security.

-The data protection laws were approved on Monday, June 17 and they shall apply to all the citizens of Egypt and citizens in Egypt.
+The data protection laws were approved on Monday, June 17 and they shall apply to all the citizens of Egypt and European Union citizens in Egypt.
 It is revealed that the regulations passed by Egypt contain a set of requirements and provisions with regard to processing personal data.

 According to the regulation, any data that can be used to identify an individual either directly or indirectly is deemed as personal data.
 For instance, names or photographs that can identify a person's socioeconomic conditions or cultural conditions is deemed personal data by the Egyptian government.
 Similarly, the regulation considers information revealing religion, physical and mental health conditions and political opinion to be sensitive personal data.